henrikau/net_chan/README.md

 licensing issues.
 The other librarly (libnetchan.a) contains the NetChan functionality.

-The headers, apart from definig functions and #defines, also contains a few helper-macros which is useful for testing the system.
+The headers, apart from defining functions and #defines, also contains a few helper-macros which is useful for testing the system.
 For a more mature system, using the functions directly is recommended as you get a bit more intuitive help from the compiler.